 - Development resources: Manual security implementation and compliance infrastructure

-- Self-managed compliance: Organizations must build SOC2/HIPAA audit infrastructure independently
+- Self-managed compliance: Organizations must build audit, logging, policy, and identity infrastructure independently

 Teams with significant development capacity prioritizing customization over managed services, or organizations with existing security infrastructure seeking MCP-specific extensions.
-However, most enterprises prefer paying for managed services with SLAs over DIY approaches requiring internal expertise.
+However, many enterprises prefer managed services with SLAs over DIY approaches requiring internal expertise.

-Docker MCP Gateway treats each MCP server as a containerized workload with strong isolation—1 CPU core limit, 2GB memory cap, and no host filesystem access by default.
+Docker MCP Gateway treats MCP servers as containerized workloads with isolation controls.
 This approach appeals to container-experienced teams.

 - Familiar security models: Docker-based isolation patterns for operations teams